gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

-# Basic Chat Completion with Azure Inference SDK and Key Authentication
+# Basic Chat Completion with Azure AI Inference SDK and Key Authentication

 ## Introduction

-This article shows you how to perform a basic chat completion using the Azure Inference SDK for Python.
-You will use key authentication and the `SystemMessage`, `UserMessage`, and `AssistantMessage` message types to interact with an Azure AI Foundry chat model.
+This article shows you how to perform a basic chat completion using the Azure AI Inference SDK in Python.
+You will learn how to use `SystemMessage`, `UserMessage`, and `AssistantMessage` to structure a conversation, and how to authenticate using an API key.

 ## Prerequisites